 A study in the Journal of Orthopaedic Science indicates traction improves the amount of blood flow from the nerve roots to the spinal cord, thus improving disturbances in conduction.

 How Can Neck Traction Help Me?

 It is important to discover what does neck traction do and how it can help you, so you can better decide on which type of product to invest.
-There are different neck traction devices on the market.
+There are different devices on the market.
 It is always best to consult your doctor to see what he or she would recommend.
-It is best to do two sessions in a neck traction device of fifteen minutes each day when you start using neck traction and apply force to tolerance – the point that you notice relief.
-As you become familiar with the effects neck traction and the particular device you choose, you can extend your treatment time and/or increase the force of traction as needed.
+It is best to do two sessions of fifteen minutes each day when you start and apply force to tolerance – the point that you notice relief.
+As you become familiar with the effects and the particular device you choose, you can extend your treatment time and/or increase the force of traction as needed.

 Most doctors and therapist recommend the Saunders, and even use it in their clinics.

 Traction should never be painful.
 If it is, you are either using too much force or too much time.
 If traction causes pain at minimal levels, you should stop using it and consult your health care provider.
-While you can buy neck traction devices, you can also have traction done manually by another person.
+While you can buy devices to use at home, you can also have traction done manually by another person.
 You doctor can probably put you in touch with a qualified practitioner in this field who can help you.
 Neck traction devices can help reduce costs associated with office visits and allow you to benefit from this treatment in the comfort of your own home.

 You should note that devices used in the sitting position must overcome the weight of the head, which can be about 10 or 12 pounds, so having a wide range of traction force can be helpful.

 Some people do better than others with the use of traction and certainly traction often achieves short term relief and can be used as part of a rehabilitative approach to neck pain, injuries and more chronic conditions.